quinn-rs/quinn/README.md

 All feedback welcome.
 Feel free to file bugs, requests for documentation and any other feedback to the [issue tracker][issues].

-Quinn was created and is maintained by by Dirkjan Ochtman and Benjamin Saunders.
+Quinn was created and is maintained by Dirkjan Ochtman and Benjamin Saunders.

 ## Features